mariaelizasa/mariaelizasa/README.md

 # Hi there 👋🏽, I'm Eliza
-<strong> Software development enthusiast, passionate about entire JavaScript ecosystem and it's technologies. ✨</strong>
+Software development enthusiast, passionate about entire ***JavaScript*** ecosystem and it's technologies. ✨

 <h2> About Me </h2>